 Detectives tackled and arrested him on Straight Street and Hamilton Avenue.
-The next thing he remembers is waking up in a hospital bed with sever injuries to his head including a compressed skull fracture, states Russo’s complaint.
+The next thing he remembers is waking up in a hospital bed with severe injuries to his head including a compressed skull fracture, states Russo’s complaint.

 Russo alleges police “wrongfully and maliciously targeted, charged, assaulted, brutalized and injured” him in the “traffic stop.”